 Approaches to Climate Change in Environmental Humanities

 PhD Course, University of Bergen.
 5 ECTS credits.
 Language: English.
-The course will be held digitally if the corona situation does not allow physical presence in Bergen.
+The course will be held in person unless pandemic measures prevent it.

 Can the humanities contribute productively to the inter-disciplinary field of climate change research?
-Some of the humanistic contributions to this field have focused on how climate change has been and is being conceptualized, narrated and visually represented.
-Another crucial contribution has been on how climate change and the related idea of the Anthropocene affect notions of time and historicity, while a third, growing field in the humanities has focused the imaginaries of climate change futures, and questions about how climate change is visualized and exhibited across media.
+Some of the humanistic contributions to this field focus on how climate change has been and is being conceptualized, narrated, and visually represented.
+Another crucial contribution studies how climate change and the related idea of the Anthropocene affect notions of time and historicity, while a third, growing field in the humanities focuses on the imaginaries of climate change futures, and questions about how climate change is visualized and exhibited across media.

 About the course

 Another main focus will be on temporality and long-term perspectives, including discussions on historicity and futurity as well as historical and archaeological studies.
-Recent debates on climate change temporality have been concerned with how climate change and the Anthropocene establish new conditions for understanding history, and it has been claimed that the long-term temporal dimension of climate change challenges traditional understandings of history by going beyond the timespan of human history.
+Recent debates on climate change temporality have been concerned with how climate change and the Anthropocene disrupt established conditions for understanding history and reconfigures them by going beyond the timespan of human history.
+At the same time, translating climatic change into (extreme) weather impacts in order to make sense of long-term statistical trends on the level of lived experience, may lead to a disintegration of the scientific concept of climate itself.
 In this course we will discuss how multiple temporalities are entwined in various discourses on climate change.

 The measuring and calculation of global climate change depends on advanced computing and huge amounts of global scale data.
 Thus, a major challenge in communicating the severity of climate change to a larger audience is that it is not directly observable.
 How is it possible to visualize and exhibit such a phenomenon?
 Exhibitions on topics related to climate change have opened at several major Scandinavian museums, such as The University Museum of Bergen, Museum of Cultural History in Oslo, Natural History Museum in Oslo and The Nordic Museum in Stockholm.
 The course will discuss the challenges concerning exhibiting climate change.